 In February 2000 researchers in Madrid announced they had destroyed incurable brain tumors in rats by injecting them with THC, the active ingredient in cannabis.

 The study was later published in the journal Nature Cancer Review.

 Chances are that you have never heard of this study, the same as you likely never heard of a previous similar study because there has been a virtual news blackout as well as a concerted government effort to suppress such stories and studies for over thirty years.

 The study by Manuel Guzman of Madrid Spain found that cannabinoids, the active components of marijuana, inhibited tumor growth in laboratory animals by modulating key cell-signaling pathways and thus causing direct growth arrest and death of tumor cells.

-The study also found that cannabinoids inhibited angiogenesis and that cannabinoids were usually well tolerated and did not produce the generalized toxic effects of conventional chemotherapies.
+The study also found that cannabinoids inhibited angiogenesis.
+Plus they were usually well tolerated and did not produce the generalized toxic effects of conventional chemotherapies.

 According to neurologist Dr. Ethan Russo, the Guzman study was very important because cancer cells become immortalized and fail to heed normal signals to turn off growth and die on cue.

 In addition, the other ways that tumors grow is by sending out signals to promote angiogenesis, the growth of new blood vessels.
 Cannabinoids turn off these signals as well.